Wollivan/SquadronLeader/README.md

 - Play using only the forward firing guides and not the wide arc, or
 - Roll an additional attack dice when the defender is in the forward firing guide.

+### Team rules

+You can change the feel of the game greatly by flying with a wingman.
+The strategy of how you fly together is totally up to you.
+Here are the additional rules for playing in teams:

+- Teammates should sit next to one another
+- The turn order is determined by teams, rather than players, so within your team you decide who moves first, and once the entire team has moved, the other team goes.
+This is the same principle for attacking.

 ### Quick game rules